CoLRev-Environment/search-query/docs/source/platforms/wos.rst

 List Query Format
 ---------------------

-Web of Science allows users to **construct complex queries** by combining previously defined search sets using numbered references (e.g., ``#1 AND #2``).
+Web of Science allows the construction of **complex queries** by combining previously defined search sets using numbered references (e.g., ``#1 AND #2``).
 This list-based approach is commonly used in systematic searches where multiple search lines are logically combined.

 Such list queries are supported by the ``search-query`` parsers and allow referencing earlier statements using ``#`` followed by the search line number.